noahbliss/mortar/README.md

 Please refer to [the Security tab](../../security) for information regarding vulnerability disclosure and remediation.

 ## Wrapping Up:
-Mortar is, like most software "distributed as-is without claims of fitness for a specific purpose, yada yada."
+Mortar is, like most free software, "distributed as-is without claims of fitness for a specific purpose, yada yada."
 TL;DR if the 3-letter agencies of the various super powers want to get you, don't blame me if they succeed.
 That said, assuming your adversary doesn't have backdoors in your CPU/motherboard/BIOS firmwares, Mortar _may_ make "getting you" substantially more difficult.
 Don't use it for evil stuff.

 Mortar is social!
 There is a Telegram group for discussing Mortar available at [t.me/linuxmortar](https://t.me/linuxmortar)
 I can't promise I'll always be able to play tech support there, but discussion and tips are absolutely encouraged.